canorve/EllipSect/paper/paper.md

 # Summary

 Galaxies are the building blocks of the large scale structure of the Universe.
-The larger ones contain billions of stars that can form one or various galaxy components such as bulges, bars, disks and rings.
-Consequently, these make a wide variety in galaxy morphology.
-The quantification of the galaxy components is a fundamental step to understand their structure and composition.
-For instance, they can be compared with predictions of simulations of galaxy formation and see their evolution over time.
-Using models that fit their light distribution is one way to study those components.
+Giant galaxies may contain billions of stars that can be distributed into several galaxy components such as bulges, bars, disks and rings.
+The quantification of those components can help to generate galaxy classification schemes.
+It can also help to derive the galaxy's gravitational potential.
+Besides, the photometric analysis of those components can be compared with predictions of simulations of galaxy formation and see their evolution over time.
+Using parametric models to fit the light distribution in galaxies is one way to study those components.
 Such models are mathematical functions of surface brightness (luminosity per unit area) for the different components of the galaxies.
-A suitable model that reliably represents the physical properties requires a detailed inspection of the fitted models.
+Suitable models closely describe the light distribution, hence we need tools to access the quality of the fits.

-A well-known program for modeling the surface brightness of astronomical sources is GALFIT [[@peng02] 1892 cites at the moment of writing this document].
+A well-known program for modeling the surface brightness of astronomical sources is GALFIT [[@peng02; @peng10] 2931 cites in total at the moment of writing this document].
-It allows to use a wide variety of standard functions such as Sérsic [@sersic68], de Vaucouleurs [@devau48], Nuker, gaussian, among others.
+It allows to use a wide variety of standard functions such as Sérsic [@sersic68], de Vaucouleurs [@devau48], Nuker, Gaussian, among others.
 GALFIT provides the fitted model parameters, errors, and a FITS (Flexible Image Transport System) cube image to check if the galaxy model is the appropriate one.
 The FITS file contains the galaxy, model, and residual images.

-We have developed EllipSect to extract the surface brightness profiles through the FITS file.
-It can extract the surface brightness of the galaxy, model and their components.
-The program also computes extra photometric variables that are not directly computed by GALFIT, such as total magnitude, flux, mean surface brightness at effective radius, radius at 90% of total light, Kron radius [@kron80], Petrosian radius [@petrosian76], bulge to total ratio, and component to total light ratio.
+We have developed the code EllipSect to extract the surface brightness profiles through images in FITS format as input.
+EllipSect can extract the surface brightness of the galaxy, model and their components from the GALFIT output file.
+It also computes extra photometric variables that are not directly computed by GALFIT, such as total magnitude, flux, mean surface brightness at effective radius, radius at 90% of total light, Kron radius [@kron80], Petrosian radius [@petrosian76], bulge to total ratio, and component to total light ratio.
-Additional information for the model is computed as well: Tidal [@tal09], Bumpiness [@blakeslee06], Signal to Noise Ratio, Akaike Information Criterion [@akaike74] and Bayesian Information Criterion [@schwarz78].
+Additional information for the model is computed as well: Tidal parameter deviations [@tal09],
+Bumpiness [@blakeslee06], Signal to Noise Ratio (SNR), Akaike Information Criterion [@akaike74] and Bayesian Information Criterion [@schwarz78].
-This aids to GALFIT users to select the best model for their galaxies
+These two last parameters aids GALFIT users to select the best model including the number of components that should be incorporated.

 # Statement of Need